 Zoom Fatigue: the exhaustion, worry, or burnout associated with the overuse of virtual platforms for communication.
 While the title itself points the finger at a specific platform, Zoom is not the only guilty culprit of causation – Teams, Google Hangouts, WebEx, Skype, you name it.
 Chances are that these platforms have been the cause of your increased weariness.
-Since moving into this new reality of digital communications, we’ve become dependent on video conferences as a way of connecting with one another, and while it’s an incredibly useful tool, they can also have an entirely different effect on our well-being.
+Since moving into this new reality of digital communications, we’ve become dependent on video conferences as a way of connecting with one another.
+While it’s an incredibly useful tool, they can also have an entirely different effect on our well-being.
 It becomes taxing to get on video even to see friends and family these days, furthering the isolation.

 1 – Video Optional